YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 ### Result
 ---
 1. When running the simulator to see how well the car was driving around lakeside track without steering angle smoothing.
 The vehicle fell off the track at the bridge and the road corners.
 To improve the driving behavior in these cases, I applied moving average and interpolation techniques to alleviate the abrupt changes of the steering angle.
 At the end of the process, the car is able to drive autonomously around the track without leaving the road.
+A simpler way might be to just apply the correction to the steering values only when the steering angle value is greater than a certain value, e.g. 0.15.
+This could also allow the vehicle to drift a tolerable number without the interference of rapid frame-by-frame movement of steering for a much smoother drive.

 2. In order to gauge how well the model was working, I found that the Nvidia model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 To combat the overfitting, I modified the model with dropout layers and smoothing techniques in order to reduce overfitting.
 The following plot shows both traing loss and validation loss go more consistently.